The people making decisions about what we hear in entertainment and media are overwhelmingly white.

 Talent: In an industry that favors access and privilege, our approach to talent must disrupt the status quo.

-- At least 40% of all music creators and collaborators on our projects are from underrepresented groups including Black, Latino/Latina/Latinx, Asian, Indigenous, female & members of the LGBTQIA+ community
+- At least 40% of all music creators and collaborators on our projects are from historically marginalized communities including Black, Latino/Latina/Latinx, Asian, Indigenous, female & members of the LGBTQIA+ community

 - At least 15% of our writers will be women or non-binary